Terrestrial Curator, Steinhart Aquarium

 - Ability to complete CPR/AED/First Aid certification.

-- Holds valid California driver's license or ability to acquire one.
+- Holds valid California driver's license or able to acquire one.

-WORK ENVIRONMENT: The work environment described here represents those items that must be met by an employee to perform the essential functions of this job successfully.
-Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.
-While performing the duties of this job, the employee is frequently required to stand, sit, walk, reach with hands and arms, and talk or hear.
+PHYSICAL ENVIRONMENT: The physical demands and work environment described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
+While performing the duties of this job, the employee is frequently required to stand, sit, walk, and reach with hands and arms, and talk or hear.
 Must be able to transport 50 lbs.
 Must be able to work at a computer and perform repetitive motions 75% of the time.
 Must be able to climb stairs and ladders.
 Must be able to swim.
-Must be able to use extension poles, long-handled nets, and shepherd’s hooks.
+Must be able to use extension poles, long-handled nets and shepherd’s hooks.
 Must be able to work with, or adjacent to, venomous and dangerous animals.
-This position may be performed remotely, no more than 40% of the time.
+This position may be performed remotely, no more than 20% of the time.

-APPLICATION DEADLINE: Applications will be reviewed on a rolling basis until filled.
+APPLICATION DEADLINE: Monday, January 23, 2022 at 5pm.
+Applications will be reviewed on a rolling basis until the position is filled.

-The California Academy of Sciences will give full consideration for employment to all qualified applicants with criminal histories in a manner consistent with the requirements of the San Francisco Fair Chance Ordinance (SF Police Code, Article 49).
+The California Academy of Sciences will consider for employment all qualified applicants with criminal histories in a manner consistent with the requirements of the San Francisco Fair Chance Ordinance (SF Police Code, Article 49).

-The California Academy of Sciences is an Equal Opportunity Employer and is committed to ensure that all employees and applicants receive equal consideration and treatment, regardless of race, color, creed, gender (including gender identity or gender expression), religion, marital or domestic partner status, age, place of birth, national origin or ancestry, physical, mental or medical disability, height or weight, sex, sexual orientation, citizenship, military service status, veteran status, or any other characteristic protected by state or federal law or local ordinance.
+The California Academy of Sciences is an Equal Opportunity Employer and is committed to ensure that all employees and applicants receive equal consideration and treatment, regardless of race, color, creed, gender (including gender identity or gender expression), religion, marital or domestic partner status, age, national origin or ancestry, physical, mental or medical disability, sex, sexual orientation, citizenship, military service status, veteran status, or any other characteristic protected by state or federal law or local ordinance.